 Professional psychotherapy is offered to bereaved adults, teens, children, couples and families whose loss is complicated by higher degrees of trauma, and/or additional relational or emotional circumstances.

 While our peer support service model is appropriate for many, some individuals have circumstances that complicate their grief work, such as multiple losses, complex family relationships, depression, anxiety, or stress reactions due to traumatic circumstances.
 These individuals may benefit from therapy rather than or in addition to Kara's peer support services.
 The therapy services are also unique as couples and families can be seen together on an on-going basis.
 Additionally, Kara makes referrals to other community resources and private therapists when appropriate for the individual or family.

-We are currently experiencing an unprecedented increase in requests for service.
-Service options may be limited or unavailable at this time.
+We are currently experiencing an increased number of service requests.
+Service options may be limited or delayed at this time.
 We appreciate your understanding as we strive to meet the needs of the bereaved in our community.

 When Therapy Can Help